PragmaticCoding/PragmaticCoding.github.io/_posts/2022-05-24-SwapScenes.md

 The other problem is that your layout code needs to know about whatever is going to replace it in the `Stage`.
 So now we have yet another dependency.
 This one is because `Scene` 1's layout code needs to have a reference to another `Scene`, in order to put it into the `Stage`.
 Same thing holds with that other `Scene` if you want to go back.
 Almost by definition, these two `Scenes` have no actual functional relationship to each other since they can't co-exist on the `Stage`.
 Yet they now are dependent on each other because of the `Scene` swapping.

-That means that this dependency is just dead weight.
-It's just coupling that has no real value but you have to cope with it in your code.
+{% include notice type="primary" content="That means that this dependency is just dead weight.
+It's just coupling that has no real value but you have to cope with it in your code." %}

 So just don't do it.